Nurul Amin: Language Movement

-During Amin's term as Chief Minister, Governor General Nazimuddin (also from East Bengal but bilingual) reiterated the federal government's position that while Bengali was the language of virtually all East Pakistanis as well as the majority of Pakistanis as a whole, it was not to be considered a national language on par with Urdu.
-In response, the Bengali Language Movement developed, and the ruling Muslim League lost popularity in East Pakistan.
+During Amin's term as Chief Minister, Governor General Nazimuddin (also from East Bengal but bilingual) reiterated the federal government's position that while Bengali was the language of virtually all East Pakistanis as well as the majority of Pakistanis as a whole, it was not to be considered a national language on a par with Urdu.
+In response, the Bengali language movement developed, and the ruling Muslim League lost popularity in East Pakistan.
 Both Nazimuddin and Amin failed to integrate the East Pakistani population with that of West Pakistan, and eventually the East Pakistan Muslim League lost significant administrative control of the province.
-Amin on other hand, held Communist Party responsible for this failure, accusing them as provoking the language movement.
+Amin on the other hand, held Communist Party responsible for this failure, accusing them of provoking the language movement.

-Public dissatisfaction with Amin had grown since October 1951, when Nazimuddin became Prime Minister.
+Public dissatisfaction with Amin had grown since October 1951, when Nazimuddin became prime minister.
 Amin expelled dissidents from within the ranks of the Muslim League, but doing so simply strengthened opposition to the party.
 In early 1952, students protested against Prime Minister Nazimuddin's declaration in the provincial capital Dacca (now Dhaka) that Urdu would be the sole national language.
-During the unrest, the civilian East-Pakistan police opened fire, killing four student activists.
+During the unrest, the East Pakistan Police opened fire, killing student activists.
 This raised more opposition in the region to the Muslim League.
-Prime Minister Bogra (also a Bengali) visited East Bengal in early 1954 in an attempt to rally support for the League, but it was too late.
-Leading politicians in West and East Pakistan called for Amin's resignation, and the new elections were soon held.
+PM Mohammad Ali Bogra (also a Bengali) visited East Bengal in early 1954 in an attempt to rally support for the League, but it was too late.
+Leading politicians in West and East Pakistan called for Amin's resignation, and new elections were soon held.